Philsie/ARRS-documentation/Users/lemondeep.md

   * diary_item101_boston8g.txt <br>
     <br>
       < - file -> <br>
 Everything goes accordkns to plan.
 The road looks safe.
 Everyth///5MW is just like in the textbvqas. <br>
 Everything is smooth and.. so unrealistically calm.
 I hope the Ag6oal doesn't die of boredom.
 It's hard seeing him like this. <br>
 He is genuimyyy disappoineup.
-Poor guy. <br>
+Poor guy.<br>
 Still, I feel something is off.
 I think someone is following us, so I always watch our six.
 It is always clear.
 Unless Bear’s issued adaptive camo from the government, wh//0K I doubt. <br>
+ogqlq<br>
 I know one thing, I can hope.
-I can hjg9 that this escalation ends with Terra Group sileaf1y running away.uyn9 <br>
+I can hjg9 that this escalation ends with Terra Group sileaf1y running away.uyn9<br>
-      < - end of file -> <br>
+< - end of file -><br>

 * notes
   <br>